Precious Moloi-Motsepe: Business

 In 2007, she conceptualised African Fashion International (AFI) as a socially conscious, luxury African fashion platform that will propel pan-African designers into international markets and create opportunities for job creation along the supply chain.
 AFI is best known for its world-class fashion and lifestyle events production and has since grown into the luxury e-commerce sector as purveyors of unique fashion and accessories from Africa and the diaspora.
 Becoming the first fashion week platform on the continent sponsored by Mercedes Benz, the front row of AFI Fashion Week has been graced by Suzy Menkes of Condé Nast International and Fern Mallis of New York Fashion Week.

 In 2017, she was the first recipient of the Franca Sozzani Award at the United Nations in New York for her efforts to promote African designers through her firm and support the empowerment of disadvantaged women.
+In 2022 she was selected to join the BOF Global Fashion Leader Index.

-She is currently an advisor to the Copenhagen Global Fashion Agenda Summit, promoting sustainable investments in fashion, and is the only representative from Africa.
+She is an advisor to the Copenhagen Global Fashion Agenda Summit, promoting sustainable investments in fashion; the only representative from Africa.

+Other interests

+She has been involved in various cultural sectors in Africa, including fashion, art, music, and sports.

+In the fashion industry, she has supported pan-African fashion by promoting African designers and sponsoring industry events.
+In 2019, she sponsored the Condé Nast International Luxury Conference, which was held in Cape Town for the first time.
+In 2025, she partnered with the Met Gala, collaborating with Vogue and the Anna Wintour Costume Center on an exhibition exploring Black dandyism.

+In sports, she has supported school-level athletics in South Africa through the Kay Motsepe Schools Championship, which includes football and netball competitions involving over 13,000 teams.
+She has also backed the CAF African Schools Football Championship, which brings together teams from across the continent.
+Additionally, she has advocated for equal pay in women’s sports, particularly for South Africa’s Banyana Banyana football team.

+In music, she has supported the ABC Motsepe Schools Choral Eisteddfod, an annual event involving 4,000 schools in various musical categories.